OSU-Cascades-CS331-Spring-2024/programming-assignment-1-search-Autoro/README.md

 Optimal Solutions: 2
 ```

 Breadth-first search performed about as expected.
-It it explored and expanded most nodes in the search space without maintaining many in the frontier when finished.
+It it explored and expanded most cities in the map without maintaining many in the frontier when finished.
 It also managed to find a couple optimal solutions.

 ```
 Method: dls